 She currently lives in Santa Cruz, CA, where she works as an editor for Stone Soup and as an interviews editor for The Rumpus.
-She also tutors and teaches writing part time at UC Santa Cruz and San Jose State University.
+She also teaches writing to undergraduates at UC Santa Cruz and San Jose State University.

 As a contributor, and now editor, for the Rumpus interviews section, I have interviewed a number of writers, including Mary Karr, Robyn Schiff, Terese Svoboda, and Amy Fusselman.
 You can find them all here.

 I have also been the subject of a few interviews, listed below: